Dakotas: History

 The debate over the land within the Dakotas, specifically the Black Hills, is unsettled.
 The Sioux in 1920 began a legal battle over their ancestral lands within the US system of justice.
 Sixty years later, the US Supreme Court upheld in 1980's United States v.
 Sioux Nation of Indians case that tribal land was illegally taken from the Sioux and ruled they deserved financial compensation.
 The Sioux Nation has refused the offer because the land was "never for sale".

 Geography

-The Dakotas have a total area of 147,878 square miles (383,177 square kilometers), which would rank 4th among U.S. states, right before Montana.
+The Dakotas have a total area of 147,878 square miles (383,177 square kilometers), which is larger than present-day Montana.

 The Dakotas are within the Midwestern United States, with the western portion in the High Plains.
 The PBS miniseries New Perspectives on the West noted historically important areas within the Dakotas, including the Black Hills, the town of Deadwood, Fort Buford, Standing Rock Sioux Reservation and Wounded Knee.
 The Upper Missouri River and the Upper Missouri River Valley are important geological features in the area, as well.

 Both of the Dakotas have humid continental climate, with warm to hot summers and cold to even subarctic temperatures in winter.
 Due to the difference in circle of latitude, temperatures differ by degrees between the southern and northern areas, even inside the respective states.